dansmyers/ProgrammingAndSoftwareDevelopment/2-Arrays_and_Loops/Deliverables/README.md

 <img src="https://i.ytimg.com/vi/_lSfM7F-_2E/hqdefault.jpg" width="30%" />

-At the end of each level in the original *Super Mario Bros.*, Mario jumps up a stair like the following:
+At the end of most levels in the original *Super Mario Bros.*, Mario jumps up a stair like the following:

 ```
      ##